loop-in/number-word/doc/TESTPLAN.md

 # Test Plan

 ### Scope
-The test will only focus on the result of the algorithm, to make sure the result is correct for different kind of format which is allowed
+The test will only focus on the result of the algorithm, to make sure the result is correct for different kind of format being used.

 **NOTE:** Will not support larger than QUADRILLION based on current settings, if required, settings must be change

 ### Approach